cjto/Parstagram/README.md

 - [x] User can view comments on a post.
 - [x] User can add a new comment.

-The following **bonus** features are implemented:

-- [ ] User can add a profile picture.
-- [ ] Profile pictures are shown for posts and comments.
-- [ ] User can pull to refresh.
-- [ ] User can load past tweets infinitely.

 ## Video Walkthrough